anelda/showcaseR-periodic-table/README.md

 I used information obtained from [the image](https://www.jamiebgall.co.uk/periodic-table?pgid=jry6l6ed-6997541b-20fd-431a-86ca-b27a46663898) published by [Dr Jamie Gallagher](https://twitter.com/JamieBGall).
 A CSV file was created that contained the Element number, and columns for each of the countries' that appear in the image.

-I added a column with the name of the capital of each of those countries in order to do programmatic geocoding (obtain coordinates) directly from R.
+I added a column with the name of the capital of each of those countries in order to do programmatic geocoding (obtain coordinates) directly from R. Using just the country resulted in incorrect (non-specific) geocoding.

 The script for geocoding is available at https://github.com/anelda/showcaseR-periodic-table/blob/master/scripts/geocode_countries.R